szadam/TieredMemDB/README.md

     make distclean

-This will clean: jemalloc, lua, hiredis, linenoise.
+This will clean: jemalloc, lua, hiredis, linenoise, memkind.

 Also if you force certain build options like 32bit target, no C compiler optimizations (for debugging purposes), and other similar build time options,